brainglobe/brainglobe.github.io/docs/source/tutorials/howto-process-for-template-building.md

 	output_vox_size=50,
 )
 ```
-This will standardise the orientation and isotropic resolution of your inputs.
+This will standardise the orientation and resolution of your inputs.
 After running the script, you should have these expected outputs in your output directory:

 - `standardised/standardised_images.csv`